Wilfram/Web-Screen-Recorder/README.md

 - Web screen recording.
 - Graphical interface for configuring video settings.
-- Configuration of video quality, FPS, aspect ratio, resizing mode, bitrate, sampling frequency, audio channels, echo cancellation, automatic gain control, and noise suppression.
+- Configuration of video quality, FPS, resizing mode, bitrate, sampling frequency, audio channels, echo cancellation, automatic gain control, and noise suppression.
 - Automatic saving of the recording with the entered name in the input or as "capture" if no name is provided.
 - Download of the video in webm format.
 - Display of the recording in a video tag.